 Felice Rosser, a New York-based singer and bassist, is the leader of the band, Faith.

-Guitarist Kaki King has performed with the Foo Fights, Timbaland and The Mountain Goats in addition to contributing to a variety of film and TV soundtracks.
+Guitarist Kaki King has performed with the Foo Fighters, Timbaland and The Mountain Goats in addition to contributing to a variety of film and TV soundtracks.
 Lucas and King played an instrumental version of his Lady of Shalott.

 Guest singer Gisburg, who was a member of the Chinese Hai-Tien choir with Mrs. Pi-Chu Hsiao for over 7 years, singing traditional and modern Chinese choir music, works in film as a composer, music editor and mixer.
 She has worked with Deborah Kampmeier, Martin Scorsese, Abigail Child, Ethan Coen, Robert Duvall, Rob Marshall and Amie Siegel.